 Popularly known as Gasha which is a short form of the name Gah-Ndo Ashuembom Amabo, this 26-year-old Cameroonian songwriter and performing artist, has made a name for herself by contributing fearlessly to the stream of voices emerging from the growing Cameroonian music and entertainment industry.
 Welcome to Gasha’s world!

 This musical sensation who currently lives in Douala, Cameroon happens to be just like everyone else!
 Apart from music, the singer-songwriter loves reading good books and watching anime.
 She is interested in life and everything that makes life what it is.
 This should explain why she loves extreme experiences.
 What would life in the 21st century be without fashion!
 Unthinkable right!
-Gasha prides herself with a unique, but pretty chill sense of style which she describes as “Crème.”
+Gasha prides herself in a unique, but pretty chill sense of style which she describes as “Crème.”

 Her passion for music grew with her writing down everything she felt she couldn’t say without being misunderstood “that was pretty much as soon as I could spell (lol)”.
 Her career started with Pazzo A. K. A Sangtum, who according to Gasha, believed in her and helped her find ‘her Music.’
 Later in her career, she worked with the music label Stevens under which she released her first official single KakiMbere.
 “That was back in 2013 (Yeah) and the ball started rolling.”
 Her music is generally inspired by old records and artists on the musical scene.
 She loves the fact that she can almost taste those times (yesteryears) through the music and “I find that very inspiring.”
 KakiMbere for instance, was very much influenced by the American singer-songwriter Tracy Chapman.
 Sam Cooke, is another American singer-songwriter who was equally a great source of inspiration for her other song titled There goes my baby.
 Despite the external influences, Gasha describes her style of music as different or better still refreshing “so I would say I make refreshing music.”
 Since the start of her musical career, she has released 12 singles and she is aspiring to drop an album soon.
 To some people music may be mere harmonization of piano or guitar chords and drum beats, but to Gasha music is much more than that.
 “I tell a different story with each song and I’m attached to all of them in different ways (lol).
 I am my music.
 That’s what gives it it’s color, it’s sound, it’s vibe.”